12379Monty/HCC5hmCExplore/HCC5hmCExplore.knit.md

 one should definitely be skeptical of the promise of future equally good results.

-For a given simulation and a given sample size, we will obtain CV_REP = `r CV_REP` cross-validated lasso fits.
-From these fits, we can obtain `r CV_REP` out-of-fold assessments of classification accuracy to get a sense if its variability.
+For a given simulation and a given sample size, we will obtain CV_REP = 30 cross-validated lasso fits.
+From these fits, we can obtain 30 out-of-fold assessments of classification accuracy to get a sense if its variability.
 From each cv replicate, we also obtain an estimated model size and a set of selected features.
 We will want to examine how these stabilize as the sample size increases.